meeb/whoisit/README.md

 started to appear in 2017 and have become more widespread since 2020.

 `whoisit` is designed to abstract over RDAP.
-While RDAP is a basic HTTP and JSON based protocol which can be implemented in a single line with `requests` the bootstrapping (which RDAP service to query for what item) and extracting useful information from the RDAP responses is extensive enough that a library like this is useful.
+While RDAP is a basic HTTP and JSON based protocol which can be implemented in a single line of Python with `requests` the bootstrapping (which RDAP service to query for what item) and extracting useful information from the RDAP responses is extensive enough that a library like this is useful.

 ## Installation